Homemade Sourdough Discard Pasta

 Sourdough Discard Pasta

 • To a medium sized bowl add the flour, salt, sourdough discard, eggs, olive oil and water.
 Mix together with your hands until you form a stiff ball of dough.
 The dough should not be crumbly (if it is, add another teaspoon or two of water) or sticky (if it is, add a Tablespoon or so of flour at a time as needed).
+Alternatively you can add all the ingredients to a stand mixer and knead together.

-• Run a section of flattened pasta through the KitchenAid pasta attachments on setting 1.
+• Pasta Machine Instructions: Run a section of flattened pasta through the KitchenAid pasta attachments on setting 1.
 Change the setting to 3 and run the pasta sheet through the pasta roller again.
 The pasta sheet will double in size.
 Repeat the process on setting 4.
 Cut the pasta sheet in half if needed and place on a floured piece of parchment paper or baking sheet.
 The flour helps keep the pasta sheets from sticking together if they overlap.
 Repeat with the remaining sections of dough until all of the dough is flat and ready to be cut.

 • Bring a pot of water to a boil.
 Add salt and drop the pasta in the boiling water.
 If the noodles stick together at all, use tongs or a slotted spoon to gently swirl the pasta around, separating the strands in the water.
 Cook for a little over 1 minute until the pasta is al dente and floats in the water.
 Anything over 2 minutes and the pasta can become mushy, so watch carefully.